robotman40/oxnotes/README.md

 and if we want to list all notes within a category:

 `oxnotes list notes "My Category"`

+To delete a note in a category:

+`oxnotes delete note "Lecture Notes" "Lecture 1"`

+But to delete an entire category, including all its content, run this:

+`oxnotes delete category "Lecture Notes"`

 ## Install
 Currently, you can compile this program for Windows and Linux via Cargo (MacOS support is planned, but is not currently in the works) and manually install it yourself.